“If you want to change the world, you have to change the metaphor.” — Joseph Campbell

 MYTHS AMONG US

 Can we define myth?
-It’s harder than one believes in that most definitions are not objective; whatever we say a myth is, many times, is inarguable, at least to us individually.
+It’s harder than one believes in that most definitions are not aim; whatever we say a myth is, many times, is inarguable, at least to us individually.
 Such as these from dictionary sources:

 - an idea or story that is believed by many people but that is not true